draggett/arena-webhub/README.md

 	unsubscribe(observer) // remove observer from list of observers }

-function observer (data) {
+// an example handler for a property observer function observer (data) {
 	// notification of updated value for property
 }